gipi/electronics-notes/docs/cookbook.md

 See also this [link from instructables](http://www.instructables.com/id/Reverse-polarity-protection-for-your-circuit-with/).

+## Voltage conflict management

+Expand using this [link](https://rheingoldheavy.com/arduino-from-scratch-part-4-voltage-conflict-management/) about implementation in Arduino.

 ## Inductive spike

 A flyback diode can be used to limit damage when an inductive load uses a